razie/scripster/README.txt

 ----
 So anyone can interact with a running application, having access to all the application's objects.
 Obviously, we don't want 'anyone' to have this kind of access, so you will no doubt take steps to protect this.

+What is so special about the scrispter?
+It has full syntax coloring and content assist, for starters!
+It can be embedded into any application and shares the same port for telnet as well as web access...

 Details
 -------
 The code is generally self-documented.
 Keep your eyes out for package.html and similar stuff.